Ready to take a self-guided tour of the Golden Circle? Read on for a road trip map and easy self-guided itinerary.

 The waterfalls at Þingvellir National Park will pale in comparison to Gullfoss.
 The name means “golden waterfall,” and a sunny day you’re guaranteed to spot a rainbow.
 The waterfall is two-tiered and approximately 105 feet tall.
 It’s been named one of the top 10 waterfalls of the world.

 The entire surrounding area can be a “splash zone” depending on the strength and direction of the wind when you’re visiting.
+Make sure you know what to wear in Iceland and dress accordingly.
 Admission is free and there’s parking on site.

 Stop 3: Strokkur Geyser